In select theatres Jan 26 and Jan 28 across Canada (ticket link)

 This theatre company delivers quite the experience when you can see one of their shows live.
 There, the seating moves with the action (more on this later), but for others going to see it at a movie theatre, the performance has a different feel.
 While we don’t get the sensation of the stage in motion, we will be assaulted with other terrific bits to make us feel like we’re in the play’s environment.
 Not only do we get a rousing score that blends rock and roll with traditional music, but also find the lighting design is straight out of a heavy metal concert.

-Many cameras are used to track the action with this updated experience.
+Many cameras are used to track the action with this updated take.
 One is locked off to frame the entire stage, and the rest are located at strategic spots to nail specific instances, and rest roaming one to nail close-ups.
 Had this been aired live, the director has to be on his A game to call the camera change.
 With up to twenty that can be used in total, that’s a lot!

 The taped performance is almost perfectly edited and all I have to say is wow.
 Aside from one whoops where I saw the sword doesn’t hit, despite the victim reacting, a slip up is forgivable.
 The added use of Dutch angles helps emphasise some chaos going on, and this style of cinematography does not differ from how some anime films are produced.
 The only difference is that the approach is rarely used in historical dramas.